amau457/Generative-Adversarial-Network-GAN-from-scratch/README.md

 We see that the MLP cannot catch patterns in a resonnable training time.
 Let's change the architecture.

-I want to switch from D: MLP, G: MLP to a D: CNN, G: dense network.
+I want to switch from D: MLP, G: MLP to a D: CNN, G:conv transpose.
 This is called a DCGAN (Dense Convolutional Generative Adversarial Network) which is known to be good at image generation.

 tbc